Crocker child murders: Suspects

 Elwyn Crocker Sr. and Candice Crocker were arrested.
 Elwyn Sr. had recently worked in Rincon, Georgia, as a Santa for Walmart.
-Also arrested were the three other adults who lived in the home: Candice Crocker's mother, Kim Wright, age 50; Wright's male companion, Roy Prater, 55 years old; and Mark Anthony Wright, the son of Kim Wright and brother of Candice Crocker.
+Also arrested were the three other adults who lived in the home: Candice Crocker's mother, Kimberly (Kim) Wright, age 50; Wright's male companion, Roy Prater, 55 years old; and Mark Anthony Wright, the son of Kim Wright and brother of Candice Crocker.

 Investigators determined that both Mary and Elwyn Jr. had been "starved, beaten and kept in a dog cage".
 Mary Crocker was also "punished for not exercising, skipping chores, and stealing food."
-Elwyn Jr. was "abused and starved".
+Mary was also bound with zip ties and shocked with a stun gun.
+Someone in the family took a photo of Mary in front of the cage; in the photo, she is "nude, gaunt, and bruised."
+Her father admitted the photo depicted Mary undergoing punishment and that he used zip ties to prevent her from escaping.
+A sheriff's investigator also said the family would mix rice vinegar into her food to make it less palatable, which contributed to her starvation.
+Mary's joints would stiffen due to the prolonged time she spent in the cage, and her family members would attempt to straighten her limbs by taping her to a ladder.
+Elwyn Jr. was "abused and starved" as well, in a manner investigators said was similar to the torture that Mary experienced.
 All five adults were charged with multiple counts that included felony murder, concealing a death, and child cruelty.
+Initially, all of the suspects except Prater pleaded not guilty.

 At the time of the arrests, a child with cerebral palsy who lived in the home was taken into the care of Effingham County social services.